 The prime objective of the Hapag-Lloyd Group is to achieve long-term profitable growth.
-Developments inthe Group’s transport volume as well as the operating performance indicators EBITDA and EBIT serve as the basis for measuring whether the corporate objectives are met.
+Developments in the Group’s transport volume and the operating performance indicators EBITDA and EBIT serve as the basis for measuring whether the corporate objectives are met.
 Hapag-Lloyd aims to benefit from the market opportunities for organic growth while also strategically protecting its leading competitive position by utilizing measures to increase its value in the context of consolidation within the industry.

-To make use of external growth opportunities, a business combination agreement regarding the merging of container activities was signed with the United Arab Shipping Company (UASC) on 18 July 2016.
+To make use of external growth opportunities, a business combination agreement regarding the merging of container activities was signed with the United Arab Shipping Company SAG (UASC) on 15 July 2016.

 Hapag-Lloyd hopes to achieve.
-IHS Global Insight (October 2016) has forecast a rise in global container shipments of 2.6% to around 132.7 million TEU in 2016 and a further 4.2% to approximately 138.3 millionTEU in 2017.
+IHS Global Insight (February 2017) has forecast a rise in global container shipments of 3.7% to around 137 million TEU in 2017 and a further 4.9% to approximately 144 million TEU in 2018.
 Hapag-Lloyd intends to increase the transport volume organically in line with market growth.

-|Key benchmark figures for the 2016 outlook||Outlook|
+|Key benchmark figures for the 2017 outlook||Outlook|

-|Global economic growth (IMF)||+3.1%|
+|Global economic growth (IMF)||+3.5%|

 |Increase in global trade (IMF)

-|Increase in global container transport volume (IHS)||+2.6%|
+|Increase in global container transport volume (IHS)||+3.7%|

 |Transport volume, Hapag-Lloyd Group

-|Average bunker consumption, Hapag-Lloyd Group||Clearly decreasing|
+|Average bunker consumption, Hapag-Lloyd Group||Increasing clearly

-|Average freight rate, Hapag-Lloyd Group||Clearly decreasing|
+|Average freight rate, Hapag-Lloyd Group||Increasing moderately|

-|EBITDA (earnings before interest, taxes, depreciation and amortisation), Hapag-Lloyd Group||Clearly decreasing|
+|EBITDA (earnings before interest, taxes, depreciation and amortisation), Hapag-Lloyd Group||Increasing clearly

-|EBIT (earnings before interest and taxes), Hapag-Lloyd Group||Clearly decreasing|
+|EBIT (earnings before interest and taxes), Hapag-Lloyd Group||Increasing clearly

 The revenue and earnings forecast is based on the assumption of unchanged exchange rates.